King's War

-King's War, also known as Legend of Chu and Han, is a Chinese television series based on the events of the late Qin dynasty and the Chu–Han Contention (206–202 BC) leading to the establishment of the Han dynasty in ancient China.
+King's War, also known as Legend of Chu and Han, is a Chinese historical drama television series based on the events of the late Qin dynasty and the Chu–Han Contention (206–202 BC) leading to the establishment of the Han dynasty in China.
 Directed by Gao Xixi, the series starred Chen Daoming as Liu Bang, the founding emperor of the Han dynasty, and Peter Ho as Liu Bang's rival Xiang Yu.
 It started airing on Anhui TV, Zhejiang TV, Jiangxi TV and Tianjin TV on 28 December 2012.

 The show began streaming on Netflix in 2017.

-Plot
+Synopsis

 The series is set in China in the late third century BC during the Qin dynasty, which had conquered the other six Warring States and unified China under the rule of the First Emperor in 221 BC.

 As the Qin dynasty governed with brutal and oppressive policies, it had incurred much resentment from the common people, so rebellions broke out in 209 BC shortly after the First Emperor's death.
 Among the rebels, two prominent leaders – Liu Bang and Xiang Yu – emerged and worked together to overthrow the Qin dynasty by 206 BC.

 After the fall of the Qin dynasty, Liu Bang and Xiang Yu engaged in a power struggle, historically known as the Chu–Han Contention, for supremacy over China.
 The war ended in 202 BC with victory for Liu Bang, who became the emperor and established the Han dynasty as the ruling dynasty in China.